michaelawyu/k8s-enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 the credential provider scope in the Cluster Profile API, as specified in the next section, so that cluster-specific information, if applicable, can be discovered via the Cluster Profile API.

-#### Extensions
+#### `SupplementalInfo`

-The `extensions` field in a credential provider object, as added by this KEP to the Cluster Profile API, holds additional configuration that might help the credential provider code complete the exec plugin based authentication workflow.
-Each extension entry is uniquely identified by a name, and features a piece of arbitrary data; it is up to the credential provider code the process and apply the data.
+The `SupplementalInfo` field in a credential provider object, as added by this KEP to the Cluster Profile API, holds additional configuration that might help the credential provider code complete the exec plugin based authentication workflow.
+Each additional configuration entry is uniquely identified by a name, and features a piece of arbitrary data; it is up to the credential provider code the process and apply the data.

-Furthermore, this KEP reserves the following two extension names and dictates how the additional configuration should be formatted and used under the two names:
+Furthermore, this KEP reserves the following two names and dictates how the additional configuration should be formatted and used under the two names:

 * `multicluster.x-k8s.io/clusterprofiles/auth/exec/additional-args`